Research helps to improve public health and patient care – it’s the way we improve treatments in the NHS and make a real difference to people’s lives.

 It means patients have access to some of the most cutting edge treatments and thousands of them volunteer to take part in our studies each year.

-The Unit also hosts the Citizen Scientist project, an innovative scheme which gives local people a way to find about and get involved in health research.
+The Unit also hosts Citizen Scientist, an innovative scheme which gives local people a way to find about and get involved in health research.

 We work closely with the Universities of Manchester and Salford as well as other NHS organisations and also collaborate nationally and internationally with other experts in our fields.